ezand/launchbox2mqtt/README.md

 # launchbox2mqtt

 A LaunchBox plugin that bridges LaunchBox events to MQTT, enabling real-time monitoring and automation of retro gaming sessions.
+Companion to [retro2mqtt](https://github.com/ezand/retro2mqtt) for complete frontend-to-emulator observability.

 ## Features